This post was last updated on September 26th, 2022 at 04:30 pm.

 Because of this online capability, many of these past software requirements are either non-existent or minimal.
 We will go over some things to still watch for when buying a new computer or deciding if the church management software will work on your current computer.
 The online capability does present a different kind of challenge for the Internet speed that wasn’t present in most installed computer programs ten or more years ago.
 Online systems can’t work without an Internet browser so we will review that aspect as well.

-Let’s start with explaining what church management software (ChMS) is.
+Let’s start by explaining what church management software (ChMS) is.

 What is Church Management Systems or ChMS?

 Think of church management systems as the central systems churches use for recording required information.
-For example, as a non-profit, you are required to give contribution statements for donors.
+For example, as a nonprofit, you are required to give donation statements to donors.
 Also, churches are required to have accounting reports for their auditors and when/if the IRS audits them.
 Worship software and other ancillary software have no such requirements.
 If the church doesn’t have worship software, what is the IRS or church auditors going to do?
 They certainly are not going to come knocking on your door.

 However, a song repository software does relate to worship software, thus these two systems should be together.
 And the membership, donations, accounting, and payroll should be together in one system.
 While churches want to avoid as many disjointed systems as possible, there will be some separation of systems when it makes sense to do so.